 Furthermore, scoliosis caused by spina bifida can take on different characteristics, including neuromuscular varieties of curvature and developed types of spinal curvature that become more apparent as the child grows after birth.
 Some cases of scoliosis linked to spina bifida are classified as congenital, depending on when they present.

-Consequences of Scoliosis from Spina Bifida
+Consequences of Spina Bifida

 Scoliosis that is linked to spina bifida is not more or less symptomatic in presentation than any other types of atypical lateral spinal curvature.
 In essence, even though there is a known cause related to a spinal defect, there is no greater chance of the condition causing pain or other symptomatic expression just because it results from spina bifida.
 Of course, as always, the worse the curvature in clinical severity, and the worse the clinical presentation of spina bifida, the greater the chances of the patient suffering pain and neurological deficits.